 In sales, draws can mean one of two things: an advance against commissions or a guarantee paid out during times of sales uncertainty.

-Draws dictate a reps’ personal cash flow.
+Draws against commission dictate a reps’ personal cash flow.
 There are 2 types of draws,

 - Recoverable draws